abudesai/timeVAE/README.md

 The VariationalAutoencoderConvInterpretable can also be used as base version by disabling the interpretability-related arguments during class initialization.

 See script test_vae for usage of the TimeVAE model.

+Note that 'vae_base' script contains an abstract super-class.
+It doesnt actually represent TimeVAE-Base.